mohsenzakeri/Movi-experiments/README.md

 ### Instructions
 After cloning the repository, please modify the config file `workflow/config.yaml` to include the correct paths on your system.
 For the `MAIN_DIR`, use the path to the main directory of this repository.

-To create the results, please install `Snakemake` and then run the following from the main directory of the repository:
+To create the results, please install `Snakemake` and then run the following from the `workflow` directory of the repository:
 ```
 Snakemake -c4
 ```